carlad/marley-spoon-recipes/README.md

 ### To run the app locally:

-Run `bundle exec puma` then visit [localhost:9292](localhost:9292)
+Run `bundle exec puma` then visit [localhost:9292](http://localhost:9292)

 ### To run tests locally:

 Run `bundle exec rspec`

-You can also use Guard to watch for any file changes and rerun relevant tests automatically.
+You can also use Guard to watch for any file changes and rerun relevant tests automatically:
 `bundle exec guard`

 ### Pre-commit and pre-push hooks: